Best Places To Stay In Eryri | Snowdonia and North Wales!

 • quirky glamping sites and pods

-… then you will definitely find in Eryri | Snowdonia and North Wales a fantastic choice of special and unique places to stay to suit all budgets!
+… you will definitely find a fantastic choice of special, unique places to stay and ones to suit all budgets!

-And if you need any help or advice planning your tour or trip please do get in touch - we’ll gladly assist you in any way we can!
+Of course if you need any help or advice planning your tour or trip please do get in touch - we’ll gladly assist you in any way we can!

 Planning your North Wales holiday?

-Book Crafnant House - our boutique B&B in Eryri | Snowdonia - here!
+Crafnant House is our boutique B&B in Trefriw, Eryri | Snowdonia!

 Booking direct with us saves you money!